CyberKnight-cmd/Threshold-detector/README.md

 ---

 ## File Structure
-- include/ : contains the readme files for headers
+- `include/` : contains the readme files for headers
-- lib/ : The libraries in the project for Arduino
+- `lib/` : The libraries in the project for Arduino
-- src/: Contains the source code file (Upload that to the Arduino.)
+- `src/` : Contains the source code file (Upload that to the Arduino.)
-- test/ : Used as a test folder (Only for testing code)
+- `test/` : Used as a test folder (Only for testing code)
-- Monitor.py : Main Python script for the project.
+- `Monitor.py` : Main Python script for the project.
-- noise_data.csv: CSV file to log noise fluctuation data.
+- `noise_data.csv`: CSV file to log noise fluctuation data.
-- README.md: Documentation for the project.
+- `README.md` : Documentation for the project.

 ---